Serve in aCollins glass

 How to make:

 STIR powdered sugar with lemon juice in base of shaker until sugar dissolves.
-Add bourbon, SHAKE with ice and strain into ice-filled glass.
+Add cognac, SHAKE with ice and strain into ice-filled glass.
 TOP with champagne and lightly stir.

 Jones' original 1977 built in the glass recipe, which consists: 2oz/60ml cognac, 1oz/30ml lemon juice and 2 spoons sugar, topped with champagne, is a powerful drink.
 Hence, we hope Jones would approve of our tweaking his recipe.
 The result still has plenty of oomph behind it, but with the extra dilution of shaking, is a tad more harmonious.